dotslash/OneLibADay/README.md

 OneLibADay
 ==========
-Learn and document about one library a day
+Learn and document about one library a day.
+I learnt something, but an overall disaster as one lib per day is way too ambitious :(

 ###Completed
 * 27 Jun 2014 : [Apache Commons CLI](https://github.com/dotslash/OneLibADay/blob/master/apache-commons-cli.md)